opudalo/wap-css/README.md

 }
 ```

-We use stylus to make it suck less.
+We use Stylus to make it suck less.
 ```stylus
 // social.styl
 .social